Titus Kaphar: Exhibitions

 Space to Forget (2014) at the National Gallery of Art's showing of Afro-Atlantic Histories in 2022.

 Kaphar has staged numerous solo exhibitions in the United States and internationally.
 His solo shows include The House That Crack Built (2000), San Jose State University Gallery; Painting Undone (2005), Savannah College of Art and Design Red Gallery; The Jerome Project (2014), Studio Museum in Harlem, New York; The Vesper Project (2014), originating at Contemporary Arts Center, Cincinnati; and Language of the Forgotten (2019), Massachusetts Museum of Contemporary Art, North Adams.

 Kaphar has also participated in a large number of group exhibitions, including The Black Index (2021), and Afro-Atlantic Histories (2022).
 His work, Shadows of Liberty (2016), was featured in Currents and Constellations: Black Art in Focus (2022) at the Cleveland Museum of Art.
 The work is a reimagined presentation of John Faed's Portrait of George Washington Taking the Salute at Trenton (1856).

+From February 14 - July 26, 2026, the Virginia Museum of Fine Arts exhibited Titus Kaphar and Junius Brutus Stearns: Pictures More Famous than the Truth which “juxtapose[d] famous 19th-century paintings of George Washington with contemporary portraits and sculptural works that offer 21st-century perspectives of those same subjects.”.